gecio/gecio.github.io/docs/_gks/k8sapplications/runningapplications/index.en.md

 ```

 As shown in the output, a deployment was created and is in the READY state.
-The service nginx was created as well, but EXTERNAL-IP is still pending.
-We need
+The service NGINX was created as well, but EXTERNAL-IP is still pending.
+You need
 to wait a minute until the LoadBalancer has started up completely.

-A couple of minutes later, we can run the command again and now we see an
+A couple of minutes later, you can run the command again and now you see an
 external IP address:

 ```bash